Global Mutable State

 Cleaning up

 It's actually hard to get rid of global mutable state once it's in there.
 Its usage will spread if it's not tied down.
-Global mutable state is so useful that it can actually be used for many different purposes.
+Global mutable state is useful for many different purposes.
 After a while, it's hard to see what the usage patterns are and how you would go about replacing them.
 But we can tackle each of the naughty aspects in turn.

 1) Does the variable need to be global?